OF ESSENTIAL OILS

 congestion: Lemon, Lime, Rosemary and Peppermint."

-the digestive system, the reproductive organs can be affected by absorption
+system, the reproductive organs can be affected by absorption via the skin

-via the skin into the blood stream."
-Followed by a list of oils
+into the blood stream."
+Followed by a list of oils with claimed actions

 and fennel have been found to contain a form of oestrogen which influences